MaloLebrin/cv-normalizer/README.md

 #### `imageToWebp(bytes: Uint8Array): Array<number>`

-Converts any supported image format to WebP.
+Converts any supported image format to WebP from a buffer.
 This is a simple wrapper that decodes the image and re-encodes it as WebP.

 **Parameters:**
 - `bytes`: Image file as `Uint8Array` or `Buffer`